lexica/lexica/README.md

 <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/01_main_menu_light.png" alt="Lexica game main menu" width="200"> <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/02_game_light.png" alt="In game screenshot (light theme)" width="200"> <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/03_missed_words_light.png" alt="End game screen (showing missed words)" width="200"> <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/06_game_dark.png" alt="In game screenshot (dark theme)" width="200">

+## How to play the game

+The user can click on the any letter in the grid.
+The user can slide his finger to choose the next letter of the word that the user wants to find.
+The user may move to all 8 neighboring letters from the original letter; 2 horizontally neighboring letters, 2 vertically neighboring letters, 4 diagnoally neighboring letters.
+The user can complete the sequence of letters by moving his finger off the screen after selecting the letters.
+In the given time, the user can find as many words as possible.
+Each word found will have a different point in relation to the length of that word.
+For example, a letter with the length of 3 or 4 will be 1 point.
+A letter with the length of 5 will be 2 points.
+There are different game modes including Sprint, Marathon, Beginner and Letter Points.
+In Sprint mode, the player is given alloted time.
+In Marathon mode, the player does not have time pressure.
+In Beginner mode, the player can use hints to find words.
+In Letter Points mode, the player can score more points for using less common words.
+Before beginning any game, the player can switch game mode on clicking trophy logo on the left top.
+After the alloted time expires, the game will display how many words you found out of how many words there were in the grid.
+Besides the words you have found, it will display how many points you have earned out of how many points were possible to be gained.
+The user can end the game earlier in the middle of the game if the user wishes to by clicking the three dots.
+After clicking the three dots, the user will be prompted with "end game" button.
+There will be two modes after completion of the game: Found words and Missed words.
+The "Found Words" mode will be the default mode after completion of the game.
+It will display the words you have found in the list.
+It will also display the combination of letters that aren't any words that you have tried during the game.
+The each word you found will have points earend beside the word.
+The each word found will have an external link next to the point that will direct the players to web page of the definition of each word.
+In the Missed Words mode, it will display the original grid.
+It will also list each word that weren't found during the game, along with their alloted points and link to the web page of the definition of each word.
+When the player click on the each word missed, the grid will display the path of the word.
+The player can sort the missed word alphabetically.
+The player can click on three dots connected in a line to share his game result.
+The player can share the game result to text message, via whatsapp or via email.

 ## Contributing

 ### Support